Smoked salmon dip recipe can be made, I am not exaggerating, in five minutes. Are you ready, stop-watch in hand?

-Well, now five years after I first wrote this blog, the train has stopped and I've alighted in Hilton, South Africa; and I can't easily get the fresh salmon that we enjoyed weekly in Holland.
+Well now five years after I first wrote this blog, the train has stopped and I have alighted in Hilton, South Africa; and I cannot easily get the fresh salmon that we enjoyed weekly in Holland.
 Retirement has its downside; no fish market.
-Scotland, Norway and the North Atlantic are a long way away.
+Scotland, Norway and the North Atlantic are a long way off.
 We have to make do with pilchards.

-Unexpectedly, chilies are strongly anti inflammatory but the active agent capaicin is found mainly in the seeds and placenta; blanching it lightly, together with the garlic, takes out the sting.
+Unexpectedly chilies are strongly anti-inflammatory but the active agent capsaicin is found mainly in the seeds and placenta; blanching it lightly, together with the garlic, takes out the sting.
 Instead we have used a peppadew; spicy without the burn.

-It's also particularly good if you are suffering from blood vessel disease and even for the alimentary canal in small amounts.
+It is also particularly good if you are suffering from blood-vessel disease and even for the alimentary canal in small amounts.

 That took you four minutes to prepare, now

 Unplug the blender, scrape out the remains, and now go on and make a MOUTABEL Baba Ghannouj dip.
 Put off by the name?
 It only takes ten minutes.
 Your guests will be on their knees pleading for your recipes.

 One other healthful factor from salmon is that it is rich in one of the phytonutrients that significantly slow the development of frailty in the older person; read more about vitamin B6 food.